3 years ago

 Right after Margot was born, we were closer and happier than ever.
 Conor and I both fell for her hard and fast, and had the sweetest few weeks together as a family of 3.
 Months 2 or 3 to 9 (it’s all a blur now) were so hard on us and had less to give one another at the end of the day.
 Hours of screaming night-after-night took a toll on us and on our marriage.
 As we started to settle into a groove, things got so much better.
 We’re both able to give more to each other now, and to ourselves (that’s key!), which allowed us to get back to us.

 It’s such a big adjustment and so easy to lose yourself, and until you get through all that, it can be hard to show up the way you normally do.
 It’s also so important to make the time to date your spouse, and even though we still did things for each other, it was harder to connect for a while.
 Another thing I found to be very important is to each give one another some solo time.
-Just the other night, our friend invited Conor out for drinks and when he got home, he thanked me for giving him that time and told me to plan something for myself.
-We could (and should) have been better about that in the earlier months but what matters is that we found our way back.
-My mother-in-law is great about offering to help with Margot so we can get some time together when we’re not working, but we should really get a sitter for date nights!
+Just the other night, our friend invited Conor out for drinks and when he got home.
+He thanked me for giving him that time and told me to plan something for myself.
+We could (and should) have been better about that in the earlier months.
+What matters is that we found our way back.
+My mother-in-law is great about offering to help with Margot so we can get some time together.
+We should really get a sitter for date nights!

 Are you a super-anxious parent?
 Do you sterilize everything and have a routine or are you more go with the flow?